 Define "reasonable distance" based on community standards for determining accessible child care.

-1. The following defines "reasonable distance":

-Within one hour travel time from daycare site to work site or work site to daycare site.

-2. Describe any steps/consultations made to arrive at your definition:

-This has been the established/approved DHS policy.
+1. The following defines "reasonable distance": Within one hour travel time from daycare site to work site or work site to daycare site.
+2. Describe any steps/consultations made to arrive at your definition: This has been the established/approved DHS policy.
 II.
 Recertification Period The district's recertification period for low income child care cases is every: O Six months Twelve months III.
 Family Share "Family Share" is the weekly amount paid towards the costs of the child care services by the child's parent or caretaker.
 Your district must select a family share percentage from 10% to 35% to use in calculating the amount of family share.
 The weekly family share of child care costs is calculated by applying the family share percentage against the amount of the family's annual gross income that is in excess of the State Income Standard divided by 52.
-Family Share Percentage selected by the district: 35% Note: The family share percentage selected here must match the percentage entered in the Program Matrix in the Welfare Management System IV.
+Family Share Percentage selected by the district: 35% Additional Description of this Family Share Percentage: Note: The family share percentage selected here must match the percentage entered in the Program Matrix in the Welfare Management System (WMS).
+IV.
 Very Low Income Define "very low income" as it is used in determining priorities for child care benefits.
-"Very Low Income" is defined as 165%% of the State Income Standard.
+"Very Low Income" is defined as 165% of the State Income Standard.
 V. Federal and Local Priorities 1.
 The district must rank the federally mandated priorities.
 Cases that are ranked 1 have the highest priority for receiving child care assistance.
 These rankings apply to case closings and case openings. a.
 Very low income as defined in Section IV: Rank 1 Rank 2 Rank 3 b.
-Families with incomes up to 200% of the State Income Standard that have a child with special needs and a need for child care: Rank 1 Rank 2 Rank 3 c.
-Families with incomes up to 200% of the State Income Standard that are experiencing homelessness:
+Families with incomes up to 200% of the State Income Standard that have a child with special needs and a need for child care: